Rebecca Latimer Felton: Racial views

-After she was married at age eighteen, Felton and her husband owned slaves before the American Civil War, and she was the last member of Congress to have been a slave owner.
+After she was married at age 18, Felton and her husband owned slaves before the American Civil War, and she was the last member of Congress to have been a slave owner.

-On August 11, 1898, Felton delivered a speech asserting that, given the inability of the church or courts to protect white women from "the ravening human beasts—then I say lynch; a thousand times a week if necessary."
-Felton's speech was the subject of Alexander Manly's August 18, 1898, Daily Record rebuttal editorial that in turn was used as a pretext for the Wilmington insurrection of November 1898.
+On August 11, 1897, Felton delivered a speech promoting lynching "...
+I say lynch; a thousand times a week if necessary."

 Felton was a white supremacist.
 She claimed, for instance, that the more money that Georgia spent on black people's education, the more crimes black people committed.
 For the 1893 World's Columbian Exposition, she "proposed a southern exhibit 'illustrating the slave period,' with a cabin and 'real colored folks making mats, shuck collars, and baskets—a woman to spin and card cotton—and another to play banjo and show the actual life of [the] slave—not the Uncle Tom sort.
 She wanted to display "the ignorant contented darky—as distinguished from Harriet Beecher Stowe's monstrosities."

 Felton considered "young blacks" who sought equal treatment "half-civilized gorillas", and ascribed to them a "brutal lust" for white women.
 While seeking suffrage for white women, she decried voting rights for black people, arguing that it led directly to the rape of white women.

 Felton also advocated more lynchings of black men, saying that such was "elysian" compared to the possible rape of white women.
-On August 11, 1898, Felton gave a speech in Tybee Island, Georgia, to several hundred members of the Georgia State Agricultural Society.
+On August 11, 1897, Felton gave a speech in Tybee Island, Georgia, to several hundred members of the Georgia State Agricultural Society.
 She urged an increase in lynchings in order to protect rural white women from being raped by black men.

 When there is not enough religion in the pulpit to organize a crusade against sin; nor justice in the court house to promptly punish crime; nor manhood enough in the nation to put a sheltering arm about innocence and virtue – if it needs lynching to protect woman's dearest possession from the ravening human beasts – then I say lynch, a thousand times a week if necessary.